mdnhs/mdnhs-store/README.md

 - Heroku

 Description:
-• Created a single-page full-stack website using CRUD opera�on.
+- Created a single-page full-stack website using CRUD operation.
-• Admin panel secured by the protected route.
+- Admin panel secured by the protected route.
-• Admin can manage all products, orders and can add a new product.
+- Admin can manage all products, orders and can add a new product.

 My Deploy Platform